zalando-stups/fullstop/fullstop-plugins/fullstop-unapproved-services-and-role-plugin/README.md

-##Unapproves services and role Plugin
+##Unapproved services and role Plugin

 ###Aim of plugin
-Find out if someone use an unapproved service and if someone change roles that are from policy unchangeable.
+Find out if someone uses an unapproved service and if someone changes roles that must not be changed.

 ###Reacts on